VolosuninEgor/summer2024/ReportСard.md

 # Report card by day

+## May 27
+There is little interest in studying use mathematics, I think this way I will not do anything, I want something more applied, such as Bayesian probability or close to programming, I need interest, preparation for the use does not give it.
+I'm slowly starting a course from George Hotz, let's see where it leads.

 ## May 26
 I'm starting my studies today.
 Another goal that came to my mind is to love mathematics.
 Today I started to thin out some assignments and realized how dumb I am in math.
 For a while I will concentrate on the Unified State Exam in mathematics, solve and understand the topics, but at the same time I want to look at more native topics of mathematics in computer science.
 I will focus on probability theory for the first few days